15 unusual indoor activities in Toronto

 If you're preparing for a zombie apocalypse, knife throwing is a skill you'll want to hone.
 The TKTO facility will test your precision skills, as the goal is to have your dagger hit a tiny target.
 You can also BYOB.

-So you don't have the guts to free-fall from an actual airplane?
-Completely understandable - me neither.
+So, you don't have the guts to free-fall from an actual airplane?
+Completely understandable—me either.
 But iFLY Toronto has got you covered.
 The facility has a 45-foot tall tube where you can experience the thrills of plummeting from the sky, minus all the potential hazards.

 Toronto is home to a surprising number of archery tag facilities like Archery District, Archers Arena and Battle Sports.
-Many of these are reminiscent of the Hunger Games with massive playing spaces where you can engage in some face-to-face combat.
+Many of these are reminiscent of the Hunger Games, with massive playing spaces where you can engage in some face-to-face combat.

-Chances are you won't be taking the pilot's seat anytime soon, but Threshold Aviation offers the next best thing.
+Chances are, you won't be taking the pilot's seat anytime soon, but Threshold Aviation offers the next best thing.
 If you want to try totally different, head over and test your skills in a simulator inside a real cockpit from a scrapped Boeing 737-500.

 Ditch the elliptical and check out Surfset.
 Surf boards are placed on stability balls, making balancing the primary task of this exercise.
 There's a number of classes you can take at the facility, none of which involve donning a neoprene wetsuit.

-The Monkey Vault is the place to do parkour in the city.
-It has climbing walls, obstacles and more that you can hop, climb and hurdle to your heart's content.
+Taking to the track against your friends with a go-kart is one of the most classic competitive activities.
+Dominate the competition, and even celebrate with a real racing podium at K1 Speed, with a huge track that can accommodate you and your best frienemies.

 Want to gain a some upper body strength but find weights intimidating?
 Try indoor dragon boat racing.
-Afterburn Fitness flaunts a specially designed pool outfitted with built in boats where you can practice paddling against a current.
+Afterburn Fitness flaunts a specially designed pool outfitted with built-in boats where you can practice paddling against a current.

 If you consider archery tag to be amateur hour, swap in your padded arrows for the real deal.
 Hart House and Shawn's Archery will help you master the art of the sport through target practice and lessons.
 If you fall in love, memberships and monthly sessions are available.

 Nothing says stereotypical Canadian like drinking a tall can in your finest plaid flannel and wielding an axe.
-So embrace your inner lumberjack and head to Bad Axe or BATL for some target practice.
+Embrace your inner lumberjack and head to Bad Axe or BATL for some target practice.

 You won't find anything like the Joyride 150 course in your average fitness centre.
 The facility offers jumps and a hilly terrain for you to practice on (think skatepark, but for bikes).
 There are even foam pits that offer safe landing sites while practicing new stunts.